Feminism or death

 Feminism or death (Le Féminisme ou la mort) is a book of essays about ecofeminism by Françoise d´Eaubonne.
-In it, d'Eaubonne first coined the term ecofeminism (l'eco-féminisme).
+In it, d'Eaubonne first coined the term ecofeminism (l'eco-féminisme), which conceptualizes the apparent linkage between the treatment of women and the environment.

 The book was published in 1974 by P. Horay, and an English translation by Ruth A. Hottell was released by Verso Books in 2022.

 d´Eaubonne shows the commonality between the suppression of women and the suppression of nature.